 Why a confident answer isn’t a correct one

 This one I learned the slightly painful way, so it stuck.
-The trap is that it sounds exactly as sure when it’s wrong as when it’s right — there’s no tell in the tone.
+The trap is that it sounds exactly as sure when it’s wrong as when it’s right.
+There’s no tell in the tone.

 So for anything that matters (a name, a number, a claim I’m going to repeat), I check it myself rather than taking its word.
 If you want the longer version of why a model can be so fluently, confidently wrong, I wrote a whole separate piece on it: Why Does AI Sound So Confident When It’s Wrong?
 The short version: it’s optimizing for “sounds right,” not “is right,” and those aren’t the same thing.